department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2022-9-public-contact/research-findings.md

 1. What benefit-related services are offered at these facilities?
 2. What do Veterans typically try to accomplish during an in-person facility visit?

-### 1 - Services at Public Contact Offices can be categorized in at least four distinct ways: benefits, tasks, documents, beneficiaries
+### 1 - Services at Public Contact Offices can be categorized in four distinct ways: benefits, tasks, documents, beneficiaries

 - **Benefits** (e.g., compensation, home loans, VR&E)
 - **Tasks** (e.g., file a claim, check claim status, attend counseling session)